Which of the following is NOT an example of a chemical change? | Study Prep in Pearson+

 1

-Understand the difference between a chemical change and a physical change.
-A chemical change results in the formation of new substances with different properties, while a physical change affects the form or state of a substance without changing its identity.

-Analyze each option to determine if it involves a chemical change: Rusting of iron involves iron reacting with oxygen to form iron oxide, which is a new substance, so it is a chemical change.

-Digestion of food involves breaking down complex molecules into simpler ones through chemical reactions, producing new substances, so it is a chemical change.
+Analyze each option to determine if it involves a chemical change: Digestion of food involves breaking down molecules into new substances, so it is a chemical change.

-Burning of wood is combustion, a chemical reaction where wood reacts with oxygen to form new substances like carbon dioxide and ash, so it is a chemical change.
+Burning of wood produces new substances such as ash, carbon dioxide, and water vapor, indicating a chemical change.

+Rusting of iron forms iron oxide, a new compound, which is a chemical change.

-Melting of ice is a change of state from solid to liquid water without altering the chemical composition of H2O, so it is a physical change and NOT a chemical change.
+Melting of ice changes water from solid to liquid state without altering its chemical composition (H2O remains H2O), so it is a physical change and NOT a chemical change.

 Watch next